markgordon22/Dublin-slang/README.md

 * I want to be able to navigate with no issues throughout the site.
 * I want to be able to search for words commonly used in Ireland.
 * I want to be able to create my account and to add my own words to the site.
-* I want to be able to see commonly used words by Irish people through viewing the most popular and/or least popular additions.

 ## Registered user stories

 * I want to be able to safely and easily log in, log out of the site.
 * I want to be able to edit, delete the words that I added to the site.
-* I want to be able to edit, delete my profile that I created.
+* I want to be able to delete the profile that I created.
 * I want to be able to see words added by other users of the site.

 ## Site owner user stories